Wiegenlied is a beautiful and somewhat familiar German song. Once known as Mozart's Cradle Song or Lullaby, it is

-And here is a version with piano accompaniment, almost exactly like the version played charmingly by Jane Fairfax in Emma (A&E, 1997):
+And here is the piano accompaniment arrangement, almost exactly like the version played charmingly by Jane Fairfax in Emma (A&E, 1997):

 You can purchase all four as a package for only $4.75 USD.
 You may make unlimited copies, for your students only!

 For younger singers, "Schlafe, mein Prinzchen" can work nicely as a recital piece with one verse sung in German, then one verse in English.